aksharans/twitter_users-trends/README.md

 - Trends: 75 requests/15 minutes

 Especially for User Followers/ing since each response is cursored and includes a max of 200 users, there is a very short limit to the amount of requests the app can perform, even with setting a cap of a maximum of 5 requests (1000 users) for each lookup of followers and following.

+Errors may occur if:
+- the entry of a user or location is invalid
+- the rate limit for any endpoint/functionality is reached

 ## Info/Dependencies